discordianfish/pingr/README.md

 the `-t` flag and return HTTP 500 with a plain text error message in case any request failed.

 It takes the path as collins attribute filter.
-A request to `/secondary_role;foobar` will send requests to all assets with the role `foobar`.

 By setting the `-auth.pass` flag, it will require HTTP basic auth.